avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+May 16th, 2020: I received the first amazon package - the keyboard and mouse.
+The raspberry pi and camera was due to arrive, but appears to have been delayed.

+May 15th, 2020: I received the email from Dr. Ayres, and submitted the proposal to the D2L Dropbox as instructed.

 May 14th, 2020:
 I continued work on the application.
 Dr. Ghassemi gave me feedback and revised it, after which I emailed Dr. Ayres for information on how to apply.